marceloFA/pycee2/README.md

 Pycee is a tool to provide possible solutions for errors in python code.
 Solutions are from Stackoverflow questions that may be related to the code error.
 This is a reimplementation of [Emillie Thiselton's Pycee](https://github.com/EmillieT/Pycee).

+### Live demo
+Trying out pycee2 without installing is possible through the [web application](https://pycee.herokuapp.com).
+It uses [PythonBuddy](https://github.com/marceloFA/PythonBuddy) as a python editor for the web with linting included.

 ### :gear: Installation